Reds vs. Dodgers Player Props Betting Odds

-Player prop bet odds for Freddie Freeman, Jonathan India and others are listed when the Los Angeles Dodgers visit the Cincinnati Reds at Great American Ball Park on Wednesday (at 7:10 PM ET).
+Freddie Freeman and Jonathan India are two of the players with prop bets available when the Los Angeles Dodgers and the Cincinnati Reds play at Great American Ball Park on Thursday (first pitch at 12:35 PM ET).

 Bet on this matchup or its props with DraftKings!